near/NEPs/specs/Proposals/0031-near-shell.md

 ### Definitions:

 #### 1. Settings
-[shell-experience-settings]: #shell-experience-settings
+[CLI-experience-settings]: #CLI-experience-settings

 ---

-These are key-values reflecting how `near-shell` behaves when called within a NEAR project.
+These are key-values reflecting how NEAR CLI behaves when called within a NEAR project.

 Example: a developer using OS X uses `near login` with access to a browser, whereas a validator runs `near login` on a CentOS box with no UI or browser.
 A user prompt may ask "Is this login from a computer with a browser?"
 The answer is then stored in key-value format in the project-level directory so it can be referenced later, skipping the prompt in the future.

-Besides answers to user prompts, shell-experience settings also store information about the last version of `near-shell` used in this project.
+Besides answers to user prompts, CLI-experience settings also store information about the last version of NEAR CLI used in this project.
 For more information, please see [Upgradability](#upgradability).

 As shown in the directory structure above, this file is located in the project directory at:

 `.near-config/settings.js`

-In summary, "settings" are key-value pairs that are set by `near-shell` and relate to the behavior of how it operates in a given project directory.
+In summary, "settings" are key-value pairs that are set by NEAR CLI and relate to the behavior of how it operates in a given project directory.
 They do not relate to the development or deployment of smart contracts, except for providing default values like `accountId`.

-**Note**: shell-experience settings can exist in the user's home directory as well.
-In this case, projects without their own `.near-config/settings.js` will use the home directory settings. `near-shell` will be quite verbose when running a command, letting the user know which settings and configuration files are being used when the user runs commands.
+**Note**: CLI-experience settings can exist in the user's home directory as well.
+In this case, projects without their own `.near-config/settings.js` will use the home directory settings.
+NEAR CLI will be quite verbose when running a command, letting the user know which settings and configuration files are being used when the user runs commands.

 To make this more clear, there are two nested arrays that differentiate settings that should only be applied from a project-level file from those in the home directory.
 This is how a `settings.js` file may look: